openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 benefit from the additional worker nodes for the purposes of highly-available infrastructure (as it's running in the cloud, so it has a load-balancer).
 In the future it may be worth revisiting making this value configurable.

-The "None platform SNO day1 single/multiple worker" scenario rows aren't really possible today as there is no real way to install this kind of cluster.
-That's why their CIT / CTP have been left empty.

 It's proposed that the only scenarios in which the "Infrastrcture Topology" parameter will be "HighlyAvailable" are when installing a single control-plane